ZennoLab/capmonstercloud-docs/README.md

 yarn start
 ```

 This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+Most changes are reflected in real time, no need to restart the server.
-By default it is English version
+By default this is the English version.

-If you want to start Russian, try
+If you want to start the Russian version, run

 ```bash
 yarn start -- --locale ru